uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 - `rocker/tidyverse`: plus tidyverse and dependencies
 - `rocker/shiny`: shiny server

-If you want to build a custom R container start with one of the Rocker images.
-Building R, RStudio Server, etc. from source can be very tedious!
+{{< info >}}If you want to build a custom R container start with one of the Rocker images.
+Building R, RStudio Server, etc. from source can be very tedious!{{< /info >}}

 #### Exercise
 Your project requires R 4.3.2, dplyr, ggplot2, and RcppGSL.
 Write the corresponding Apptainer definition file.

 Hints:
-- Is this version already installed on the cluster?
-- Find the appropriate base image.
+- Pick an appropriate base image - there are two viable choices here.
 - Pull the base image and examine it first.
 Does it already provide some of the packages?
 - In the definition file, install CRAN packages via `R -e "install.packages('...')"`.
 - Load the three packages.
 Do they all succeed?
 If not, how can you fix it?